-For all series, other than the Card series, a description of the deposits and application of funds will be described in the related prospectus supplement.
 For a description of the deposits and application of funds specifically relating to the Card series notes, see "Deposit and Application of Funds for Card Series Notes."

 COMET Trust Accounts

 The supplemental trust accounts described in this section are referred to as COMET trust accounts.
 COMET trust accounts are Eligible Deposit Accounts and amounts maintained in COMET trust accounts may only be invested in Eligible Investments.